-- Entomological surveillance: For the 2021 period, NPHO organizes an active vector surveillance programme i to be performed in various areas of the country in collaboration with the local Peripheries and continues the effort to collect entomological data. - Communication with international public health stakeholders: Frequent communication and weekly information exchange with ECDC (real-time reporting of the diagnosed cases in TESSy).
+- Entomological surveillance: For the 2021 period, NPHO performs an active vector surveillance programme in various areas of the country, in collaboration with local/regional authorities, private mosquito control sub-contractors, the School of Public Health-University of West Attica and the Benaki Phytopathological Institute, and continues the effort to collect entomological data. - Communication with international public health stakeholders: Frequent communication and weekly information exchange with ECDC (real-time reporting of the diagnosed cases in TESSy).